5 myths and misconceptions about electric trucks

 Another option for transporters is to invest in a 150 KW fast charging station (as recommended by Renault Trucks), which will fully charge the electric truck in just one to two hours.

-Finally, the number of batteries on board electric trucks will increase, thereby extending the range.
-Renault Trucks electric trucks currently have between three and six batteries (offering up to 400 km), although most of our vehicles currently carry four (see myth no. 3 on the range of electric vehicles).
+Finally, the number of batteries packs on board electric trucks will increase, thereby extending the range.
+Renault Trucks electric trucks currently have between three and six batteries offering p to 460 km (Renault Trucks E-Tech T 585) and 600 km (Renault Trucks E-Tech T 780) respectively on a single charge (Based on 32T GCW).
+Although most of our vehicles currently carry four (see myth no. 3 on the range of electric vehicles).

 To effectively measure the environmental footprint of electric batteries, the entire life cycle must be taken into account, "from cradle to grave", as the saying goes.
 Three major points need to be analysed, namely the manufacture of the batteries themselves, which generates greenhouse gases (CO2, N20, CH4, etc.), the extraction of raw materials (the ecological impact of which varies according to the minerals used), and finally their second life and recycling.